-Before you turn up your nose at the mere thought of biting into a fig (which, for many, conjures up the image of the brown sticky filling of the well-known Newton™ cookie), it should be noted that the fresh version is nothing like its dried, wrinkly cousin.
-Aside from being light and delicious, the fresh fig is full of nutrients and fiber, and is very versatile, working well in appetizers, desserts, and just plain snacking.
+Before you turn up your nose at the mere thought of biting into a whole fig (which, for many, conjures up the image of the brown sticky filling of the well-known Newton™ cookie), it should be noted that the fresh version is nothing like its dried, wrinkly cousin.
+Both are delicious, but the fresh variety is lighter and fresher tasting.
+They’re full of nutrients and fiber, and are very versatile, working well in appetizers, desserts, and just plain snacking.

 Selecting The Perfect Fruit